HOME. OF COMMENCING YOUR FUTURE.

 - There is no rehearsal for Commencement.

-- For graduating students, who require seating/walking or other accommodations for themselves, (i.e., ADA accessible seating, sign language interpreter, assistance crossing stage, etc.), please contact Tina McMahon of the events office, as soon as possible, at (518) 454-5171 or MCMAHONT@mail.strose.edu.
+- For graduating students, who require seating/walking or other accommodations for themselves (i.e., ADA accessible seating, sign language interpreter, assistance crossing stage, etc.), please contact Tina McMahon in the Event’s Scheduling and Administration office as soon as possible, at (518) 454-5171 or MCMAHONT@mail.strose.edu.